NorthStarUAS/aura-hardware-legacy/README.md

 ## Cost

 This board is not available for sale as an assembled unit.
-However, you are welcome to download the design, have it made, and populate the board yourself with only minimal soldering skills.
-In quantities of 3, I estimate it will cost about $100/ea to assemble a full board.
+However, you are welcome to download the design and order it through Oshpark (or any other board service.)
+You can purchase all the components and populate the board yourself with only minimal soldering skills.
+I estimate it will cost about $100/ea to assemble a full board.
+Most items can be purchased with free shipping.

 The external components such as gps, radio modem, receiver, attopilot volt/current sensor, etc. need to be purchased separately.
 These are